 Once you’ve nailed down the design, have a complete list of materials, and an estimate that works within your budget, it’s time to make the hire.
 Double-check all the details: timeline and details, payment plan, and what to do if you have issues to resolve.

-STEP 4: PREPARING FOR HOME REMODELING
+STEP 4: PREPARE FOR THE HOME REMODELING

 Help your job get off to a good start by preparing the space for your remodeling job.
 You don’t want workers arriving bright and early Monday morning to find the kitchen cabinets they’re removing full of dishes.
 You also don’t want your belongings damaged or covered with dust and debris.